karayabin/universe-snapshot/universe/Ling/Light_Csrf/doc/api/Ling/Light_Csrf/Service/LightCsrfService.md

 - CSRFProtector::isValid &ndash; Returns whether the given $tokenName exists and has the given $tokenValue.
 - CSRFProtector::deleteToken &ndash; Deletes the given $tokenName.
 - CSRFProtector::deletePageUnusedTokens &ndash; Deletes the tokens that are not associated with the current page.
+- CSRFProtector::dump &ndash; Returns a debug string of the php session content.
+- CSRFProtector::cleanSession &ndash; Cleans the session.
 - CSRFProtector::startSession &ndash; Ensures that the php session has started.
 - CSRFProtector::addTokenForPage &ndash; Adds a token to the pages array.
 - CSRFProtector::getPageId &ndash; Returns the current page id.